ARMmbed/mbed-os-example-bootloader/README.md

 The next step is to build an application you can combine with your bootloader to create a loadable image.

 1. Update your board to use the newly created bootloader image.
-To do this, set the target (replace `<TARGET_NAME>` with your target name) value `bootloader_img` to the file path of the bootloader image.
+To do this, you will need to modify the application's ``mbed_app.json`` file (if your application does not have a ``mbed_app.json`` file already, you will have to create one).
+Set the target (replace `<TARGET_NAME>` with your target name) value `bootloader_img` to the file path of the bootloader image.

 ```
     "target_overrides": {